Chelsea approves ABC license for new gas station - Shelby County Reporter

 CHELSEA – The Chelsea City Council on July 6 took action on business related to a new gas station under construction and a renewal contract for auditing services.

-The Council approved an off-premises beer and wine ABC license for the RaceTrac gas station and convenience store being built near Chelsea Crossroads, next to Publix and APCO Employees.
+The council approved an off-premises beer and wine ABC license for the RaceTrac gas station and convenience store being built near Chelsea Crossroads, next to Publix and APCO Employees.

 “I think RaceTrac is going to be a terrific corporate partner for us,” Mayor Tony Picklesimer said.
 “We’re nearing completion of that facility, and we’re excited to have them.”